 - all provisions on the posting of workers to the territory of Poland

 - provisions on the legality of employment of foreigners in Poland.

-A third country is a country other than a Member State of the European Union or of the European Economic Area, the United Kingdom and Switzerland.
+A third country is a country other than a Member State of the European Union or of the European Economic Area and Switzerland.

 Important!
-Due to the termination of UK membership in the European Union (so-called Brexit), Great Britain will become a third country after the end of the so-called the transitional period, i.e. after December 31st, 2020.
+Due to the termination of UK membership in the European Union (so-called Brexit), Great Britain has become a third country as of January 1st, 2021.
 Find out more about the impact of Brexit on service providers.

 A foreign employer established in a third country posting a worker to the territory of Poland must designate a person residing in the territory of Poland who holds documents confirming that the obligations imposed on the entity posting the worker have been fulfilled and who acts on the employer’s behalf and is authorised to represent that employer before, inter alia, the National Labour Inspectorate authorities.
 Such a person should reside in Poland and his or her details should be included in a declaration on the posting of a worker to the territory of Poland submitted to the National Labour Inspectorate.